drivendataorg/zamba/docs/docs/configurations.md

 #### `megadetector_lite_config (MegadetectorLiteYoloXConfig, optional)`

 The `megadetector_lite_config` is used to specify any parameters that should be passed to the [MegadetectorLiteYoloX model](models.md#megadetectorliteyolox) for frame selection.
 For all possible options, see the MegadetectorLiteYoloXConfig<!-- TODO: add github link><!-->.
-If `megadetector_lite_config` is `None` (the default), the MegadetectorLifeYoloX model will not be used to select frames.
+If `megadetector_lite_config` is `None` (the default), the MegadetectorLiteYoloX model will not be used to select frames.

 #### `video_height (int, optional), video_width (int, optional)`